Clinical Evaluation Report templates for the EU MDR

 Video 1: A quick guide to choosing the right Clinical Evaluation Report template

-If using a Clinical Evaluation Report template, it is vital to ensure that it is comprehensive, well-structured and targeted specifically to the EU MDR.
-Using a poor quality template could jeopardise a device’s regulatory status.
+If using a Clinical Evaluation Report template, it is vital to ensure that it is comprehensive, well-structured and targeted specifically to the legislation in question (EU MDR, UK MDR, or others).
+Using a poor quality or malaligned template risks an unsuccessful submission and could jeopardise a device’s regulatory status.

 A common problem is that writers may feel lost even while using a template, perhaps feeling unsure how to apply the guidance contained within.
-A really effective template will include example text in written prose, allowing the template user to see exactly how to apply the template to their devices.
+Example text alongside the template can be extremely useful, while access to a review service provides an additional layer of scrutiny and validation prior to submission.

 Other considerations when choosing a Clinical Evaluation Report template include: